ibizaman/selfhostblocks/modules/services/mailserver/docs/default.md

 ### Declarative LDAP {#services-mailserver-declarative-ldap}

-To add a user `USERNAME` to the user group, add:
+To add a user `USERNAME` to the user group when using [declarative LDAP users](blocks-lldap.html#blocks-lldap-manage-users), add:

 ```nix
 shb.lldap.ensureUsers.USERNAME.groups = [